samschott/maestral/_pages/about.md

 ## Features

+The focus on "simple" file syncing does come with advantages:

+* Smaller App bundle than the official macOS Dropbox app (40 MB vs 420 MB).
+* Universal binary which runs natively on Apple Silicon.
-The focus on "simple" file syncing does come with advantages: on macOS, the Maestral App bundle is smaller than the official Dropbox app (40 MB vs 420 MB) and uses less memory (100 MB for a medium sized Dropbox on macOS vs 500 GB).
-The memory usage will depend on the size of your synced Dropbox folder and can be further reduced when running Maestral without a GUI.
+* Less memory usage: 100 MB for a medium sized Dropbox on macOS vs 500 MB).
+The memory usage will depend on the size of your synced Dropbox folder and can be further reduced when running the daemon without a GUI.

-Maestral also supports syncing multiple Dropbox accounts by running multiple instance in parallel.
+* Supports syncing multiple Dropbox accounts by running multiple instances in parallel.

-Finally, since Maestral is not an official Dropbox App but just a third-party application, it will not count towards the three devices limit for basic Dropbox accounts.
+* Does not count towards the three devices limit for basic Dropbox accounts.

 ## Privacy policy

 Maestral does not collect any user data, anonymous or otherwise.
 It only communicates with Dropbox servers and the Dropbox privacy policy of course applies.
+This website collects only anonymous usage statistics without recording IP addresses or locations.

 ## Acknowledgements